-Now that spring is in full swing there’s certainly no shortage of outstanding NYC events in May 2017.
-We encourage you to find things to do outside, and take in all the greenery by visiting some of the best NYC parks while the flowers are in full-bloom.
+Now that spring is in full swing there’s certainly no shortage of outstanding NYC events in May 2020.
+We encourage you to find things to do outside and take in all the greenery by visiting some of the best NYC parks while the flowers are blooming.
 As for the month’s major holidays, don’t miss out on all the awesome things to do for Mother’s Day and Memorial Day.
 There’s also incredible spring festivals showcasing some of the best art and music.

 You can do better than a dozen carnations for Mother’s Day this year to show Mom how much you love her and how well you know her.
 After all, she brought you into the world, so the least you can do is show your appreciation.
 Check out this list of things to do on Mother’s Day including the best restaurants in NYC to take her to, the best shops in NYC for gifts, spas in NYC for a relaxing day, flower shops for the perfect bouquet—basically, how to spoil the most important lady you know.

 On Memorial Day 2019, NYC will kick off the start to summer with tons of events.
 Memorial Day isn’t just about day-drinking and savoring the long weekend—it’s also about honoring the men and women who have died while serving in our armed forces.
 So before you chow down on the best BBQ in the city and line up for the best Memorial Day sample sales, remember the sacrifices made for the red, white and blue.

 Ahoy, sailors!
 Fleet Week NYC 2020 is a seven-day celebration in New York City, which honors the members of the United States Navy, Coast Guard and Marine Corps.
 Every year, the weeklong party kicks off with the Parade of Ships—a flotilla of visiting vessels and tall ships that cruise along the Hudson river—and continues with military demonstrations, a Memorial Day ceremony and more outstanding things to do around some great New York attractions.